 The Zopa loan book is the place you can get a granular view of all of the loans that make up your investment.

 As there’s so much detail in there, we thought it would be useful for our investors to have a go-to glossary of terms to help you understand what everything means.
-These are ordered as they appear in the loan book, running left to right.

 This is the unique code which helps us to identify the individual borrowers whose loans you have invested in.
 If you have a question about a specific loan, you can use this code to identify it.

 This tells you which Zopa investment product this loan is linked to.
 For example, Zopa Core or Zopa Plus.